 Find out how to prevent or limit freeze damage if you find your spa not heating and review several tips for prevention.
 Common problems leading to freeze damage include dirty/expired filter(s), water level too low, circulation pump failure, tripped GFCI causing no power to the spa, or other technical failures such as a bad heating element, temp sensors, pressure and flow switches or a failure on the PC Board.
 For specific instructions or advice, call the service department at A-1 Pools, or if you live outside of our service area, call your trusted spa service professional.

 If all else fails, place a space heater in your spa cabinet.
 A small space heater is something I think everyone who owns a spa should have on hand, just in case.
 Placing a small space heater, set on low, inside the spa cabinet, will keep the cabinet area warm enough to prevent freezing indefinitely in most circumstances.
 Obviously, you need to use common sense, keeping safety in mind, to ensure the heater is not going to start a fire or cause other damage; for example, keep it away from anything it could melt or overheat.
-At the time of writing this article, a space heater offered online at Home Depot (SKU: 1000485859) for only $51.92.
-It is a compact size at 6 inches deep X 5.87 inches wide X 5.25 inches tall which helps it fit easier.
+At the time of writing this article, a space heater offered at A-1 Pools and at Fleet Farm (Model CZ442E / SKU: 100449904) would work for this purpose.
+It is a compact size at 6 inches deep X 5.7 inches wide X 10.1 inches tall which helps it fit easier.
 It is 1,500 watts and will easily heat your spa cabinet.
-Choose a small ceramic heater and avoid heaters with sophisticated timers; you simply want to set it on low fan, medium temperature and let it maintain that temperature indefinitely.
+Choose a small ceramic type heater and avoid heaters with sophisticated timers; you simply want to set it on low fan, low/medium temperature and let it maintain that temperature indefinitely.
 Plug it into a GFCI protected cord or outlet for safety and do not use the spa with the space heater under it.
 Close the cabinet after placing it inside and check it often until your spa can be repaired or winterized.